 The great thing about receipt scanning apps is that they can be deal stacked.
 This means that you can use more than one for the same receipt, doubling or even tripling your savings.
 All of these apps are 100% free to use.

 - Ibotta – One of the most popular receipt scanning apps.
 Earn cash back on groceries, electronics and even online purchases.
-Use promo code qFTVA when you register and scan your first receipt to earn a $10 bonus.
+When you register and scan your first receipt you get a $10 bonus.

-- Checkout 51 – While not as popular as Ibotta, they still have a lot of great offers.
+- Fetch Rewards – While not as popular as Ibotta, they still have a lot of great offers.
 Not only that, but you can often find cash back offers for fruits and vegetables.
 Use bonus code HH3MN for a $1.50 bonus.

 If you’re interested in more of these apps, feel free to checkout our top 10 receipt scanning apps.